friosavila/playingwithstata/drdid/csdid_stata.md

 1. Some stress testing.
 I have done a few for now, But as questions arrive, more fixes will be possible.
 The command has been tested for crossection and for unbalance panel.
 In contrast with `DID`, this version will use all 2x2 balance data, even if some are not observed for all periods.
 2. Some verification.
 Many data verifications have been added.
 But some checks may be missing.
 For instance, right now the command doesnt check if your weights are fixed for panel ID (which should be).
-3. WBootstrap is now implemented, allowing for clusters.
-However, Im still producing CI based on normal distribution, not the "uniform" CI as proposed in CS2021.
-This will come next.
-4. Help files.
+3. Help files.
 And of course...Graphs!
 Right now, you can get very crude graphs with coefplot, or with -event_plot-.
 But I ll make sure our Graphic's Guru gets his hands on this.